Reflection Riding Arboretum and Nature Center: History

 In 2011, the formerly separate Reflection Riding Arboretum and the Chattanooga Nature Center combined boards and management.
 The new organization was originally called the Chattanooga Arboretum and Nature Center.

-In October 2017 the nonprofit hired RootsRated co-founder Mark McKnight as President.
+In October 2017 the nonprofit hired RootsRated co-founder Mark McKnight as president.
 In March, 2018 they announced the creation of a new Forest Kindergarten and Forest School.

+Conservation

 The organization has been a member of the red wolf species survival plan and captive breeding program since 1996 and has been an advocate for the program through educational outreach and programming.